chrisxxmas/MYCOOP64/CONTRIBUTING.md

 ## Building / multiplatform

-This repository uses submodules. **Before building, make sure that you update them*
+This repository uses submodules. **Before building, make sure that you update them** using the fo